Name of Your Organization:

 3. Click on "CVE MITRE Compatibility" section on the left panel.

-CVE MITRE Compatibility
+CVE and Compatibility Documentation

-8) Documentation of Finding Elements Using CVE Names <CR_4.2>
+Documentation of Finding Elements Using CVE Names <CR_4.2>

 Provide a copy, or directions to its location, of where your documentation describes the specific details of how your customers can use CVE names to find the individual security elements within your capability's repository (required):